Gulfport, Mississippi: History

+On August 29, 2005, Gulfport was hit by the strong eastern side of Hurricane Katrina with wind speeds of at least 100 mph and storm surge of at least 19 ft.
+9,571 houses were damaged or destroyed, and the town was left with a $3 million deficit.
+The city received over $300 million in federal aid which it used to repair infrastructure and facilities for essential services.
+In 2020, on the 15th anniversary of Hurricane Katrina, the Mississippi Aquarium opened, replacing a dolphin-oriented facility destroyed by the hurricane.

 Geography

 According to the United States Census Bureau, the city had a total area of 166.4 km2, of which 147.4 km2 is land and 19.0 km2 (11.40%) is water.

-Gulfport Formation, here named in Harrison Co., southeastern MS, described as barrier ridge composed of white, medium- to fine-grained sand, yellow-orange near surface.
-Thickness ranges form 5.0 to 9.5 m.
-Overlies Biloxi Formation.
+The Gulfport Formation in Harrison County is described as barrier ridge composed of white, medium- to fine-grained sand, yellow-orange near surface.
+Thickness ranges from 5.0 to 9.5 m.
+It overlies Biloxi Formation.
 Age is late Pleistocene.

 Gulfport Formation is limited to a 1- to 3-km-wide discontinuous barrier ridge belt that borders the Gulf mainland shore.
-Commonly overlies Prairie Formation (alluvium) landward and Biloxi Formation (shelf deposits) near shore.
-Grades upward from poorly to moderately sorted shoreface sands to foreshore sand and dunes.
-Fig. 1 shows unit extending from Gulfport, MS, eastward to the mouth of the Ochlockonee River, Franklin County, Florida.
-Deposited during the Sangamonian.
+It commonly overlies Prairie Formation (alluvium) landward and Biloxi Formation (shelf deposits) near shore.
+The formation grades upward from poorly to moderately sorted shoreface sands to foreshore sand and dunes.
+The unit extends from Gulfport, MS, eastward to the mouth of the Ochlockonee River, Franklin County, Florida and was deposited during the Sangamonian.

 Neighborhoods

 The city listed 39 official neighborhoods in 2000.
 These neighborhoods are sometimes subdivisions or accumulations of gradual home development.
 These include: